Comparing Williams Industries (OTCMKTS:WMSI) and MasTec (NYSE:MTZ)

 |3.00

-MasTec has a consensus price target of $176.94, indicating a potential upside of 1.83%.
-Given MasTec’s stronger consensus rating and higher possible upside, analysts plainly believe MasTec is more favorable than Williams Industries.
+MasTec has a consensus target price of $176.94, indicating a potential downside of 5.10%.
+Given MasTec’s stronger consensus rating and higher possible upside, analysts clearly believe MasTec is more favorable than Williams Industries.

 Summary